The V200 installation tutorial video can be found here:

 Click Add hard disk, to add disk(s).

-For single-disk installations, add one disk that will hold both the OS and data volumes.
+For single-disk (lower performance) installations, add one disk that will hold both the OS and data volumes.
 The larger the disk, the larger the amount of data that can be cached.
 We recommend a disk size of at least 500 GB (1 TB preferred).

-For two-disk installations, add one disk for the OS and a larger disk for the data.
+For two-disk (higher performance) installations, add one disk for the OS and a larger disk for the data.
 We recommend using at least 64GB of the fastest storage available (NVMe or SATA SSD) for the OS disk to maximize database performance.
 The data disk will be used for the cache and can use slower storage if desired.

 Note: Make sure the Virtual Device Node is set to SATA Controller and pick an appropriate SATA node.